 iCloud is an incredibly convenient and helpful tool to have on your iPhone when you’re using it.
-The cloud service offers remote storage for iPhone users, backing up everything on the device from pictures, videos, apps, and other data safely and securely. iCloud can even help you find your phone if you lose it, but once you decide it’s time to sell your old iPhone, it’s essential to remove your iCloud account from your phone.
+The cloud service offers remote storage for iPhone users, backing up everything on the device from pictures, videos, apps, and other data safely and securely. iCloud can even help you find your phone if you lose it, but once you decide it’s time to sell your old iPhone or trade in your Apple device, it’s essential to remove your iCloud account from your phone.

 Why Should I Remove iCloud From my iPhone?

 Your iCloud account will likely hold a lot of personal information about you, here are just a few of the things that are backed up to your iCloud account, maybe even without you realising:

 - Photos and videos on your iPhone and any other Apple devices linked to the iCloud account (iPad, Apple Watch, for example)

 - Files and folders saved to the iCloud Drive

 There will be quite a bit of personal information in there, and whilst iCloud offers a seamless and incredibly convenient service, you don’t want that information ending up in the hands of someone you don’t know.